titarenkoan/nvim-config/README.md

 6. Your terminal must be able to display non-ASCII symbols which are part of layout.
 In `fonts/` folder you may find .ttf font for your terminal application.

+## Note

+YCM may require (see YCM guide for details) config file in project's root to enable C/C++ completions.
+You may find it in `ycm-config/` folder.